 Train The Coders On EMR

 Most of the time team members receive negligible training and never learn the basics that can actually make processing information easier.
-Train the coders within your EMR across all roles such as provider, clinical support staff, front desk and RCM to avoid mistakes.
+Train the coders within your EMR across all roles such as provider, clinical support staff, front desk, and RCM to avoid mistakes.
 This is just to ensure that the right arm knows what the left arm is doing.

 Keeping On Reviewing Coding Accuracy

-A coding compliance review can bring quality issues to the front so they can be talked in a timely manner.
+A coding compliance review can bring quality issues to the front so they can be talked about in a timely manner.
 When done with the right intention, style, and frequency, medical billing and coding audits will actually improve the overall accuracy when feedback is shared with healthcare providers and coders.
 Here’s a pro tip: never let the coders think, even for a moment that an audit is a negative practice.
 When you review codes with the end goal of professional growth, the positive benefits ripple from both directions within the revenue cycle.

 Keep An Eye On The Changes

 CPT updates occur annually along with Health Common Procedure Coding System (HCPCS) and ICD-10.
-It’s critical for the Cardiology coders to be well-informed and educated on all coding related updates.
+It’s critical for the Cardiology coders to be well-informed and educated on all coding-related updates.
 However, today it’s more imperative that they understand what impact elements value-based care and new reporting guidelines will have on the cost of patient care.

 For example, Hierarchical Condition Categories (HCC) is a risk adjustment model which is there for years now but has intensified visibility since Medicare Advantage Plans started to need risk adjustment factor (RAF) scores for medical reimbursement.
 Presently, it should be on the radar of every experienced coder and every insurance payer, for that matter.
 To understand HCC, all you need to know is the basic knowledge of Risk Adjustment (RA) and vice-versa.